+30.4.4.2 Use-Limited Resources

+For Use Limited Resources using the Proxy Cost methodology, the CAISO will calculate a resource’s Default Commitment Cost Bids as the applicable Proxy Cost multiplied by one hundred and twenty-five percent (125%) plus the Opportunity Start-Up Cost or Opportunity Minimum Load Cost as applicable.

+30.4.4.3 Registered Costs

+For Use Limited Resources using the Registered Costs methodology, the CAISO will use the Registered Costs as registered in the Master File as the Default Commitment Cost Bids.

+30.4.4.4 Insufficient Information

-In the event that the Scheduling Coordinator for a resource other than a Multi-Stage Generating Resource or for a Multi-Stage Generating Resource in its lowest startable configuration does not provide sufficient data for the CAISO to determine the resource’s Start-Up or Minimum Load Costs or one or more components of the resource’s Start-Up or Minimum Load Costs, the CAISO will assume that the resource’s Start-Up Costs or Minimum Load Costs, or the indeterminable component(s) of the resource’s Start-Up Costs or Minimum Load Costs, are zero.
-In the event that the Scheduling Coordinator for a Multi-Stage Generating Resource does not provide such data for an MSG Configuration beyond its lowest startable configuration, Section 30.4.1.1.3 applies.
+In the event that the Scheduling Coordinator for a resource other than a Multi-Stage Generating Resource or for a Multi-Stage Generating Resource in its lowest configuration in which case it can be started does not provide sufficient data for the CAISO to determine the resource’s Default Commitment Cost Bids or one or more components of the resource’s Default Commitment Cost Bids, the CAISO will assume that the resource’s Default Commitment Cost Bids, or the indeterminable component(s) of the resource’s Default Commitment Cost Bids, are zero.
+In the event that the Scheduling Coordinator for a Multi-Stage Generating Resource does not provide such data for an MSG Configuration beyond its lowest configuration in which the resource can be started, Section 30.4.5.3 applies.

+30.4.4.5 Resources with Greenhouse Gas Compliance Obligations

+For each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, the information provided to the CAISO by the Scheduling Coordinator must be consistent with information submitted to the California Air Resources Board.

-30.4.1 Start-Up and Minimum Load Costs
+30.4.4.6 Maximum Default Minimum Load Bid

+In no cases shall the Default Minimum Load Bid exceed the Minimum Load Cost Hard Cap.

-30.4.1.1 Proxy Cost Methodology
+30.4.5 Proxy Cost Methodology

+The CAISO will calculate Proxy Costs as described in this Section 30.4.5.

-30.4.1.1.1 Natural Gas-Fired Resources
+30.4.5.1 Natural Gas-Fired Resources

-For each natural gas-fired resource, the Proxy Cost methodology uses formulas for Start-Up Costs and Minimum Load Costs based on the resource’s actual unit-specific performance parameters.
-The Start-Up Cost and Minimum Load Cost values utilized for each such resource in the CAISO Markets Processes will be either (a), if the Scheduling Coordinator does not submit a Start-Up or Minimum Load Cost Bid, or (b) below:
+For each natural gas-fired resource, the CAISO will calculate a resource’s Proxy Costs based on the resource’s actual unit-specific performance parameters and applicable gas prices as described below.